yashdiniz/FRUI/README.md

 I would recommend beginners to check the [Complete guide to CSS Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) to learn more about this powerful layout, and make complete use of it.

 ## Dividers
 FRUI dividers `.frui-divider` are a better alternative to the `<hr>` tag for horizontal dividers in HTML documents.
-FRUI also supports vertical dividers `.frui-divider-right`, and can be easily included into your page as shown below:
+FRUI also supports vertical dividers `.frui-divider--right`, and can be easily included into your page as shown below:
 ```html
 <h2>Illustrating frui-dividers</h2>
 <div class="frui-divider"></div>	<!-- Similar to an <hr> tag -->